Kunlong1994/lab3/Other-ways-to-connect-IxE-to-your-computer.md

 2. Check that the IxE are getting a self assigned IP in System Preferences -> Network.
 It should have an orange color.

+3. To get Internet on you Pi, use Internet Sharing and share your Wifi with your Ethernet.
+(Note: This will ont work on 802.11X like eduroam.
+If you are trying to do this on campus, connect to Cornell Visitor and then share your wifi)

 3. Try pinging your IxE with the .local extension: ping ixe05.local

 If the ping work, you can ssh in just like normal.